open5e/open5e/content/srd/monsters/monsterlist.md

 >
 > Silver or white Cold

-***Languages.*** The half-­‐‑dragon speaks Draconic in addition to any other languages it knows.
+***Languages.*** The half-­dragon speaks Draconic in addition to any other languages it knows.

-***New Action: Breath Weapon.*** The half-­‐‑dragon has the breath weapon of its dragon half.
-The half-­‐‑ dragon’s size determines how this action functions.
+***New Action: Breath Weapon.*** The half-­dragon has the breath weapon of its dragon half.
+The half-­ dragon’s size determines how this action functions.

 > **Size Breath Weapon**